BruceEckel/WinterTechForum-hugo/content/location/index.md

 <!-- -   [Photos](http://mindviewllc.com/Seminars/Locations/CrestedButte/MoreCrestedButtePhotos.html) -->

+We hold the event <a href = "/venue">in town at the Center for the Arts</a>.
-We hold the event in town, and free buses run up to the ski mountain every 15 minutes.
+Free buses run up to the ski mountain every 15 minutes.

 Try to stay downtown and not on the mountain, so you can just walk everywhere.
 See <a href = "/lodging">Lodging</a> for details.